 Trick 3: Schedule a meeting with your inbox.

 Set aside time each day to go through your email, whether it’s one hour-long chunk mid-morning, or three 20-minute check-ins at the beginning, middle, and end of the day.
 Then don’t look at your email any other time.
 Don’t keep it open in a browser tab, lurking in the background as you work.
 Turn off notifications.
+You may even be away from your desk at the time you choose, but as long as you are aware of how to access your messages, like, for example, how to access Outlook work email from home, you'll be fine.
 By dedicating scheduled time to your inbox, it won’t be on the back of your mind all day long, but you'll still stay on top of your messages.

 Wish you knew the best time to check your email?
 This article says that the best time to clean out your inbox is two hours after you’ve started working.